Information

 Self-care / OTC (over-the-counter)

-In line with this, NHS Devon Integrated Care Board (ICB) is making changes to the prescribing of medicines that can be bought OTC for these health conditions.
+In line with this, NHS Devon Integrated Care Board (ICB) had made changes to the prescribing of medicines that can be bought OTC for these health conditions.
 A quick reference guide can be found here.
 These changes will benefit patients by freeing up valuable GP time and promoting self-care through community pharmacy.

 Many of these products are cheap to buy and are readily available OTC along with advice from pharmacies.
 Some self-care medicines are available from shops and supermarkets.
 Please click here for further information, exceptions, and a patient leaflet.